-Monday: Students will meet at the UAlbany Madrid campus for a classroom experience from 10 a.m. to 1 p.m.
-Through a series of highly participatory sessions, students will reflect deeply on their strengths, blind spots and how they need to develop as leaders.
-Students will be introduced to InnoVenture, a technique that asks them to explore a challenge (such as, "what makes a city resilient?), and provides a framework for their leadership learning.
+Students will be introduces to InnoVenture, a technique that asks them to explore a challenge (such as, "what makes a city resilient?), and provides a framework for their leadership learning.

-Tuesday: Students are immersed into their new city through a series of visits to organizations representing different sectors.
+March 13: Students are immersed into their new city through a series of visits to organizations representing different sectors (as an example, in Edinburgh, Scotland: Scottish Parliament, BBC Scotland, RBS World Bank, Weir Group, Homeless World Cup, National Health Service, Glasgow Science Centre, Rockstar North, Cancer Research of Scotland, Murrayfield Stadium, Edinburgh International Festival, etc.).
 Students will explore the challenge and practice the leadership skills required to quickly understand and address complex issues.
 They are also encouraged to explore the culture of their host organizations, and reflect on what they are learning about themselves and the way they operate in unfamiliar environments.

-Wednesday: Students will continue to connect with senior leaders during further immersion visits and organizations across the city.
+March 14: Students will continue to connect with senior leaders during further immersion visits and organizations across the city.
 They are encouraged to consider their own default positions and challenge themselves to operate in different ways.
 In groups, student will begin to innovate potential solutions to the challenge.
 At this point, student will be joined by mentors and external consultants who provide a further opportunity to observe and reflect on different leadership styles, different approaches to problem solving and different ways to work with diverse groups.

-Thursday and Friday: Students will receive a masterclass on pitching in preparation for their final presentation, which is delivered to a panel of experts and city leaders.
+March 15: Students will receive a masterclass on pitching in preparation for their final presentation, which is delivered to a panel of experts and city leaders.
 Students will present their project ideas as well as their external perspectives on the city and the challenge.
 They receive immediate feedback on their idea, their group presentation and how they have worked as a collective group.
 After the pitch, the students reflect on the leadership skills and cultural intelligence they have developed and how they can use these to create change at the University at Albany, in their communities and in their future careers.
-The Group Leadership Presentation will be due on Fri., May 25.